 We love salt painting as a craft activity.
 It’s really easy to set up and kids love seeing the “magic” happen when the paint runs along the salt.
 This salt painted Christmas tree activity can actually be done two ways.
-You can do salt painting or you can make simple glitter painted Christmas trees.
+You can do salt painting or you can make a glitter painted Christmas tree.
 You can even turn the glitter painted trees into Christmas cards.

 RELATED: Salt Painted Snowflakes